albaye/FarmBeats_project/Aware_Kits/Lab1/IoTCentral/Create_app_IoTCentral.md

     ii.
 Select your subscription.

     iii.
 Create a new resource group for the whole lab.
 In this case I have named it `Lab1`.

+      > Resource groups are logical groupings of Azure services, allowing you to manage all the services for a particular application or project together.
+At the end of this workshop this Resource Group will be deleted, deleting all the services created.

     iv.
 Select **Standard 1** for the Pricing plan.